 Big Green Coach is the official Boardmasters bus partner.
-In 2017, the company drove festival goers from 23 different locations straight to the Newquay festival.
+The company will pick up festival-goers from 23 different locations around the UK and bring them straight to the Newquay festival.

 The Watergate Bay and Fistral Beach shuttle bus

-There's a Boardmasters coach running from 7 in the morning until 4.30 at night (4 p.m.
+There's a Boardmasters coach running from early in the morning until late at night (4 p.m.
 Monday after the festival) between Watergate Bay and Fistral Beach.
 It's a short ride that lasts only 20 minutes without traffic, but we experienced quite a bit of traffic 3 of the 4 times we used the shuttle.

-A single ticket cost £4 while a return ticket was £6.
-Take into account that you first need to buy your ticket at the bus ticket stand.
+A single ticket cost £4 while a return ticket was £6 when I visited.
+Prices may have gone up since.
+You have to buy your ticket either at the bus ticket stand or via an app.
 You can't buy it on the bus.

 Also, while the shuttle bus does drop you off right at the campground entrance when going to Watergate Bay, it doesn't actually drop you off at Fistral Beach.
 Instead, it drops you in the center of Newquay from where it's another 20-minute walk to the actual beach.